Dane County officials extend mask mandate to October, carve out exemption for performers

 Dane County residents will need to keep wearing face coverings indoors until at least next month under a mask mandate extension issued Thursday by the local health department.

-Public Health Madison and Dane County put out a new order to extend the mask mandate, which was set to expire next week Thursday, until Oct.
+Public Health Madison and Dane County put out a new order to extend the mask mandate — which was set to expire Sept.
+16 — until Oct.
 8. Responding to pushback and criticism, though, the extension exempts some musicians and performers from needing to wear a mask as long as spacing and vaccination requirements are met.

 Under the order, everyone age 2 and older is required to wear a face covering when in an enclosed building where other people not in the same household could be present.
 The extended mandate and its performing arts exemptions take effect Friday.

-The new exemption is for people participating in a religious, political, media, educational, artistic, cultural, musical or theatrical presentation and for those playing wind instruments as long as they have a fabric bell cover on.
+The new exemption allows people to go mask-less if they’re participating in a religious, political, media, educational, artistic, cultural, musical, theatrical or other type of presentation and for those playing wind instruments as long as they have a fabric bell cover on.
 But to qualify for the exemption, everyone at the presentation must be fully vaccinated, and the performers need to keep at least 6 feet away from the audience.

-The loosened rules were welcomed news for Forward Theater Company, which is holding a public preview Thursday of its show "Mom, How Did You Meet The Beatles?" with the official opening coming Friday.
+The loosened rules were welcomed news for Forward Theater Company, which had a public preview Thursday of its show “Mom, How Did You Meet The Beatles?” with the official opening Friday at the Overture Center.

 “I am very happy that our county has decided to make a carve out for the performing arts because we have been very safe,” said Jennifer Uphoff Gray, artistic director for Forward Theater.
 “Over the past two weeks there has been a lot of careful advocacy because we want to make it very clear that we are not trying to overturn the order.”

-Responding to a delta variant-driven increase in cases in August, Public Health returned to using a mask mandate on Aug.
-19 as a means to control the spread of the coronavirus in Dane County — Wisconsin's most vaccinated county.
+Responding to a delta variant-driven increase in cases in August, Public Health returned to using a mask mandate as a means to control the spread of the coronavirus in Dane County — Wisconsin’s most vaccinated county.

 “At this point in the pandemic, we all know how to help stop the spread of illness, by getting vaccinated, wearing masks indoors, going outdoors when you can, and distancing yourself from others,” County Executive Joe Parisi said in a statement.

-The latest surge in the county peaked in late August and has been trending slightly downward since to seven-day average of 55 confirmed and probable as of Tuesday, according to the state Department of Health Services.
+The latest surge in the county peaked in late August and has been trending slightly downward since to a seven-day average of 55 confirmed and probable as of Tuesday, according to DHS.

 Dane County has the highest vaccination rate in the state at 84% of the eligible population of 12 and older receiving at least one COVID-19 vaccine, Public Health said.
 But the county — like the vast majority of the country — is considered to have a high level of transmission by the Centers for Disease Control and Prevention.